TMX Update - Early 2021

 Read More About Energy East

-Energy East is a massive tar sands pipeline, proposed by TransCanada, that would run from Alberta to New Brunswick.
-The oil it will transport would be like adding 7 million new cars to the road, and cancel out the GHG reductions from closing down Ontario's coal plants.
-It will cross more than 50 First Nations communities and hundreds of waterways—which will be vulnerable to spills.
+Energy East was a massive tar sands pipeline, proposed by TransCanada, that would run from Alberta to New Brunswick.
+The oil it would transport would be like adding 7 million new cars to the road, and cancel out the GHG reductions from closing down Ontario's coal plants.
+It would cross more than 50 First Nations communities and hundreds of waterways—which would be vulnerable to spills.

-This single pipeline could undo all progress on climate change in Canada
+This single pipeline could've undone all progress on climate change in Canada